emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Description ==

 E-MAILiT Share Buttons (with integrated/customized **third-party share counter buttons** and **Floating ShareBars**) can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
 You can also show/hide the counter and set your own ''via @Twitter Username''.
 Create an account is optional (current available Register/Sign In methods via <a href="http://www.e-mailit.com/widget/login">E-MAILiT</a> and <a href="http://www.e-mailit.com/widget/php/fb/login_facebook.php">Facebook</a>).
 Registering an account, you also get analytics, customize button style (background color, text color, display your text, 6 ShareBar positions, in content buttons), open the widget on click or on hover, customize/arrange and prioritize which Services (for Sharing) and Channels (for Following) you want to include, Promo Display options and create ad campaigns.
 By default, we provide you with a standard version of our plugin.

 Read the <a href="http://wordpress.org/plugins/e-mailit/faq/">FAQ</a> tab to learn more.

 <a href="http://www.e-mailit.com/demos/demo1">Check out the LIVE DEMO of the E-MAILiT Share Plugin</a>

-[ Recommended: Please update to v5.3.7 for nice and smooth working. ]
+[ Recommended: Please update to v5.3.7 for nice and smooth working ]

 **Latest Update**